magento/knowledge-base/src/troubleshooting/general/pwa-studio-browser-cannot-resolve-local-pwadev-site.md

 ---
-title: PWA Studio: browser cannot resolve the .local.pwadev site
+title: "PWA Studio: browser cannot resolve the .local.pwadev site"
-labels: Magento PWA, troubleshooting, browser, PWA, hostfile
+labels: "Magento PWA, troubleshooting, browser, PWA, hostfile"
 ---

 This article provides a solution for when another program or process has edited your [host file](https://en.wikipedia.org/wiki/Hosts_(file)) and removed the entry for your project domain.